Hans1984/Awesome-Feed-Forward-XD-Reconstruction/Readme.md

 # 📚 Repository of Feed-Forward xD Reconstruction
-Including but not limited to **3D/4D reconstruction methods, surveys, datasets, and tools**.
+Including but not limited to **3D/4D reconstruction methods, datasets, and tools**.

 ---